-DGDG: the Danielle Georgiou Dance Group, was founded in 2011 by Danielle Georgiou, and is a dance theatre group that works within the ideas of contemporary dance and physical theatre.
-DGDG's work...
+The Danielle Georgiou Dance Group (DGDG) is a dance theatre company that works within the ideas of contemporary dance and physical theatre.
+Each production is created using an ensemble-based method...

 All fields are required.